Snohomish County Public Utility District: Clean energy projects

 Arlington Community Solar Project: In 2019, a 500 kilowatt solar project was installed in Arlington.
 The project consist of 1620 solar panels.
 Utility customers were offered the option of purchasing shares to cover the cost of construction and receive revenue for the sales of electricity to the utility.
 All shares were sold out quickly.
 At the time of completion it was the largest community solar project in Washington State.

-Hancock Creek Hydro Project: In 2018, the utility completed a run-of-the-river hydro project on Hancock Creek located in King County, Washington.
+Hancock Creek Hydro Project: In 2018, the utility completed a run-of-the-river hydro project on Hancock Creek located in King County.
 The project is capable of generating 6 megawatts of electricity.
 Because the project is located upstream of Snoqualmie Falls, a natural barrier to migrating salmon, it poses no threat to salmon.

-Calligan Creek Hydro Project: in 2018, the utility completed a run-of-the-river hydro project on Calligan Creek located in King County, Washington.
+Calligan Creek Hydro Project: in 2018, the utility completed a run-of-the-river hydro project on Calligan Creek located in King County.
 The project is capable of generating 6 megawatts of electricity.
 Because the project is located upstream of Snoqualmie Falls, a natural barrier to migrating salmon, it poses no threat to salmon.

 Tidal Energy: In 2007, the utility began to explore tidal energy; in April 2009 the PUD selected OpenHydro, a company based in Ireland, to develop turbines and equipment for eventual installation.
 The project as initially designed was to place generation equipment in areas of high tidal flow and operate that equipment for 4 to 5 years.
 After the trial period the equipment would be removed.
 The project was initially budgeted at a total cost of $10 million, with half of that funding provided by the PUD out of utility reserve funds, and half from grants, primarily from the US federal government.
 The PUD paid for a portion of this project with reserves and received a $900,000 grant in 2009 and a $3.5 million grant in 2010 in addition to using reserves to pay an estimated $4 million of costs.
 In 2010 the budget estimate was increased to $20 million, half to be paid by the utility, half by the federal government.
 The Utility was unable to control costs on this project, and by Oct 2014 the costs had ballooned to an estimated $38 million and were projected to continue to increase.
 The PUD proposed that the federal government provide an additional $10 million towards this increased cost citing a "gentlemans agreement".
 When the federal government refused to provide the additional funding the project was cancelled by the PUD after spending nearly $10 million in reserves and grants.
 The PUD abandoned all tidal energy exploration after this project was cancelled and does not own or operate any tidal energy sources.